jic124/cse15l-lab-reports/lab3.md

   ![image](lab3_color911.png)
   Here, the above code searches for the first 3(-m) lines in ```technical/911report/chapter-9.txt``` that includes 'WTC', and highlights in a color.
   <br><br>
-  As shown by the examples, the ```--color``` option in ```grep``` identifies the lines that include a certain text (grep) and highlights the text in the output.
+  As shown by the examples, the ```--color``` option in ```grep``` identifies the lines that include a certain text (grep) and highlights the matching text in the output.
 This will make it easier for the user to identify where the searched text is in the output.

   <br>
 * **grep -A**